upstash/redis-examples/using-resque/README.md

 ### Resque Web Interface
 Another cool thing with Resque is that they provide a web interface showcasing the state of the queues and workers.
 There, you can find many functionalities such as re-running failed jobs.
+To run the web ui:
+`resque-web -p <preferred-port> -r <UPSTASH_REDIS_CONNECTION_URL>` Then go to your `http://localhost:<preferred-port>`